NicolasDuponchel/TeachingAndroid/ChuckNorrisJokes/README.md

 * Add a button on your screen and make it add a new `Joke` to your list on each click.

 #### 2. Add a loader
 What we need now is to tell the user he needs to wait while his Joke is being downloaded.
-To do so we’ll use a loader.
+To do so we’ll use a `ProgressBar`.

 * Add a `ProgressBar` to your layout.
 By default you want this loader not to be visible on screen.